MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 The gradle task deploys the Application in the BSP and then builds the BSP using Make.

-The :guilabel:`AnimatedMascot` application is built and ready to be flashed on STM32F7508-DK Evaluation Kit once the hardware setup is completed.
+The :guilabel:`microui.mvc` application is built and ready to be flashed on STM32F7508-DK Evaluation Kit once the hardware setup is completed.

 Flash the Application on the STM32F7508-DK Evaluation Kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^